 By doing this, you can tackle one section from start to finish.
 It will prevent you from getting overwhelmed or making more mess.

-First of all, take everything out of the cupboard or area you’re decluttering.
+First, remove everything from the cupboard or area you’re decluttering.
 Being able to see everything and sort through it is crucial.
-Yes, that means those spices that expired years ago at the back of the cupboard.
+Yes, that means those spices expired years ago at the back of the cupboard.
 Get them out, and get rid of them!

 Sort through each item individually and divide them into four piles: